camlee/power-meter/esp32-viewe/docs/ARCHITECTURE.md

 identity, and Wi-Fi/AP settings.
 Mapping lives in the `sensor_map` namespace;
 calibration remains in `sensor_cal` and follows its physical sensor when roles change.
-The mapping API is `GET/PUT /api/v1/sensors/mapping`; phase (d) exposes the contract, and the LVGL Setup editor applies that same contract for the active source.
-It previews physical V/A/W readings, direction changes, and Balance before saving; the Web editor remains future work.
+The mapping API is `GET/PUT /api/v1/sensors/mapping`; phase (d) exposes the contract, and the LVGL and responsive Web Setup editors apply that same contract for the active source.
+Both preview physical V/A/W readings, direction changes, and Balance before saving.
+Web loads mapping configuration once and uses the application's existing live socket for subsequent physical readings;
+it does not open another socket or poll mapping diagnostics.
 Applying a mapping restarts acquisition so logical history cannot mix roles.
 Source-advertised presence already flows through the runtime model.
 No alpha source-mode compatibility is required.
 Future peer/service settings are out of the current